keechma/keechma/guides/05-ui-system.md

 ### Composing systems

 Keechma also allows UI system composition.
-If your app has many different functional areas, each could be defined as it's own system:
+If your app has many different functional areas, each could be defined as its own system:

 ```clojure
 (def user-page-system